 How does tanking slurry work?

-Tanking slurry is one of the most effective ways to deal with cellars.
-It is also known as cementitious tanking but both names apply to the same product – a special mixture that is designed solely to stop water ingress.
-It comes in either pre-mixed for or as a powder than can be mixed on site with clean water.
+Tanking slurry is one of the most effective ways to deal with a damp basement.
+It is also known as cementitious tanking.
+It is a special mixture designed to stop water ingress.
+It comes pre-mixed, or you can buy it as a powder that is mixed with water on-site.

 Tanking slurries blend together cements, aggregates and chemical modifiers to block the passage of water.
 Some also include acrylic polymer to improve the strength and make for stronger bonding to the walls as well as adding abrasion resistance.